sophieclark/personal-goals/README.md

 6. Learn how to use Terminal more
 7. Take more notes
 8. Take more pictures
-9. Attempt to not let my room turn into a pigsty quite as oftem
+9. Attempt to not let my room turn into a pigsty quite as often
 10. Travel more
 11. Get back into baking